spine-generic/data-single-subject/README.md

 ## Contributing

-If you wish to contribute to this dataset by adding new images and/or manual ground truths (e.g., spinal cord segmentations, disc labels, etc.), please fork this repository and submit a pull request.
+If you wish to contribute to this dataset please see [CONTRIBUTING.md](./CONTRIBUTING.md).
 Thank you for your contribution 🎉